nicolascp26/Stepping-stone-method/README.md

 ## Copyright

-This program was code by Nicolas Carreño for Optimization class.
+This program was code by Nicolas Carreño for Optimization class at Saint Thomas University, Tunja, Colombia.
 GNU General Public License

 ## Structure

 - `src`: the folder to maintain sources

+## Description

+This software provides a console level solution to solve a matrix of Transportation cost using the Stepping stone method.
+We determine that what effect on the transportation cost would be in case one unit is assigned to the empty cell.

 ## Instrucciones
 Nota: Los datos deben ir separados por espacios y siguiendo la siguientes normas: